SamCallister/pixyll/tutorial/firstProgram.md

 My first program

+If your program fails to run because python is not installed, download and install python [here](https://www.python.org/downloads/).

 Congrats on writing and running your first program!
 Next time we will learn about data types and variables.